Travel.State.Gov > International Parental Child Abduction > Country Information > Bangladesh International Parental Child Abduction Information

 The Office of Children’s Issues may be able to assist parents seeking access to children who have been wrongfully removed from or retained outside the United States.
 Parents who are seeking access to children who were not wrongfully removed from or retained outside the United States should contact the U.S. Embassy in Bangladesh for information and possible assistance.

 Neither the Office of Children’s Issues nor consular officials at the U.S. Embassy in Bangladesh are authorized to provide legal advice.

 The U.S. Embassy in Dhaka, Bangladesh, posts a list of attorneys, including those who specialize in family law.

 This list is provided as a courtesy service only and does not constitute an endorsement of any individual attorney.
 The Department of State assumes no responsibility or liability for the professional ability or reputation of, or the quality of services provided by, the persons or firms included in this list.
 Professional credentials and areas of expertise are provided directly by the lawyers.

 Recently, the Bangladesh Ministry of Law began an active campaign to formally incorporate mediation in both criminal and civil cases.
-However, to date mediation is not mandatory and remains up to the discretion and agreement of the mediating parties in both civil and criminal courts.
-There are also a number of local NGOs in Bangladesh that may provide Alternative Dispute Resolution and mediation services.
+However, to date mediation is not mandatory and remains at the discretion and agreement of the mediating parties in both civil and criminal courts.
+A number of local NGOs in Bangladesh may provide Alternative Dispute Resolution and mediation services.